slior/CourseraExtractingDataProject/Codebook.md

 * Subject (`subject`): The ID of the subject.
 An integer number in the range of 1 to 30.

 All the mean and standard deviation measures from the original set are extracted, for a total of 66 additional variables - the measures.
-All values are numeric in the range of [-1,1].
+All values in the final data set are averages of the original measures and are numeric in the range of [-1,1].

+The names in this data set are kept as close as possible to the original, to allow for better traceability into the original data.
+The analysis script simply makes some adjustments to the name to allow for better readability.
+This is described in more detail in the [script description](https://github.com/slior/CourseraExtractingDataProject/blob/master/README.md).

 The variable names are constructed of the following factors:
 * Domain: The domain of the recorded signal - either time or frequency.